outerminds/Entia/README.md

 # ![Entia][logo]

 **Entia** is a free, open-source, data-oriented, highly performant, parallelized and extensible **ECS** framework writtten in C# especially for game development.
-It takes advantage of the latest C#7+ features to represent state exclusively with contiguous `struct`s.
+It takes advantage of the latest C#7+ features to represent state exclusively with contiguous structs.
 No indirection, no boxing, no garbage collection and no cache misses.

 For the full Unity game engine integration of the framework, see [**Entia.Unity**][unity].